 We used to have a 90 mph Dennis Sabre at our local station, but now we've got one of these 56 mph snails!
 (But ours is as red as a bin-man's face!)

 Yelp its one of those conveniently forgotten rules.
 Once upon a time Brigades followed Home Office guidance to the letter, now we see "wonder" machines and producers lead gullible fleet managers and white tops by the nose.
 Not helped by the stupid leasing schemes brigades have got themselves into.
 As for being law, I am not sure on that one, perhaps Pete Matten could clarify it.
-Thanks for the Sabre / Scania comparison, it made an old Sabre driver very happy.

 I seem to remember the Isle of Wight Fire Brigade having to do away with their white livery in the mid '80s because of a parliamenty decree.